ryanmorr/templar/README.md

 ### templar#query(selector)

-Query the template for all the elements matching the provided CSS selector string and return an array:
+Query only the template for every element matching the provided CSS selector and return an array:

 ```javascript
 const tpl = templar('<span></span><span></span><span></span>');